 Leeds cultural and creative community

-Studying and living in Leeds means that you will have access to the vibrant arts culture of our city.
-Many of our PhD students are at the centre of local art collectives and organise events which anyone can tap into.
+Studying and living in Leeds means that you’ll have access to the vibrant arts culture of our city.
+Many of our PhD students are at the centre of local art collectives and organise events which anyone can access.
 You could, for example, get involved with the flourishing DIY art scene local to the University, participate in the artist-led reading group run by research students in the School or take part in the monthly Leeds Art Walk organised by Pavilion, which guides participants round exhibitions across the city.

 Societies and clubs